DeWine: GOP bill to limit orders threatens Ohioans in crises - WHIZ News

 “So, at precisely the times that government must act with focus and resolve making immediate, decisive, gut-wrenching, and often unpopular decisions, SB 22 flings the Courthouse doors wide open for immediate judicial intervention,” DeWine wrote.
 “SB 22 not only allows for this, but encourages it through potentially lucrative attorneys’ fees and damage awards against the State.”

-The Senate bill in question would allow state lawmakers to rescind public health orders issued by the governor or the Ohio Department of Health as soon as they take into effect, as well as prevent the governor from reintroducing similar orders for at least 60 days.
-The bill would also limit state of emergency orders by 90 days but allow lawmakers the ability to extend them indefinitely in 60-day increments.
+The Senate bill in question would allow state lawmakers to rescind public health orders issued by the governor or the Ohio Department of Health as soon as they take effect, as well as prevent the governor from reintroducing similar orders for at least 60 days.
+The bill would also limit state of emergency orders to a period of 90 days but allow lawmakers to extend them in 60-day increments indefinitely.

 The legislative action is the latest in a yearlong attempt by GOP lawmakers to rein in DeWine’s authority to issue public health orders during the pandemic.

-The letter by the governor is addressed to GOP Rep. Scott Wiggam, of Wooster, who championed the bill to the House floor on March 10, where it passed on party lines.
-Wiggam praised the bill as bringing checks and balances back to state government after many Republican lawmakers saw DeWine’s pandemic powers to order lockdowns and issue mask mandates as unchecked.
+The Monday letter from the governor is addressed to GOP Rep. Scott Wiggam, of Wooster, who championed the bill to the House floor on March 10, where it passed on party lines.
+Wiggam praised the bill as bringing checks and balances back to state government after many Republican lawmakers saw DeWine’s pandemic powers to order lockdowns and issue mask mandates as having no check.

-“This body has given the administrative branch of government a lot of power, and it’s time to review that power and it’s time to review it now,” Wiggam said before the bill’s passage.
+“We give the executive branch these powers and we can take them away,” Wiggam said Monday in response to DeWine’s letter.
+“After all, an order is not legislation, but the governor is trying to argue that it is.”

+The lawmaker added, “He’s trying to be the legislative branch, the executive branch, and judicial all in one.”

-One of the many examples DeWine highlights in the letter as detrimental to public safety is the part that would restrict the state health department from forcing someone to quarantine unless they’ve been “medically diagnosed” with an illness or have come into contact with someone who has.
+One of the many examples DeWine highlights in the letter as detrimental to public safety is a restriction on the state health department from forcing someone to quarantine unless they’ve been “medically diagnosed” with an illness or have come into contact with someone who has.

 Also on Monday, DeWine authorized clinics with unclaimed doses of the coronavirus vaccination to offer them to anyone age 16 or older, beginning immediately.